m-g-k/EventLogMonitor/README.md

 for an event ID of 3.

+and occasionally:

+`The specified printer handle is already being waited on.`<br>

+for an event ID of 1904.

 What is happening here is that if the Event Viewer detects that the event was written with a "qualifier" of zero (see [EventRecord.Qualifiers](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.eventing.reader.eventrecord.qualifiers?view=dotnet-plat-ext-6.0#system-diagnostics-eventing-reader-eventrecord-qualifiers)) it tries to convert the event ID into a Win32 error message.
 If that conversion is sucessful then the Win32 error message that corresponds to the event ID is output instead of the default error message shown above.

-Whilst this approach means the event viewer output contains fewer error messages like the one above, it can be misleading in many cases as the Win32 message may not match the event.
-Therefore, EventLogMonitor chooses to always output the original error message instead which more acurately reflects the situation.
+Whilst this approach means the event viewer output contains fewer error messages like the one above, it is often misleading as in many cases as the Win32 message does not match the event.
+Therefore, `EventLogMonitor` chooses to either patch the output as explained above or output the original event log error message instead which more acurately reflects the situation.
 However, if you also use the `-v` "verbose" option then you will see an extra entry on the verbose output line for the `Win32Msg` in this case:<br>

 `Machine: mgk-PC3.
 Log: Application.
 Source: Firefox Default Browser Agent.
 Win32Msg: The operation completed successfully.
 (0).`<br>